carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

 end

 function PhysicsManager.setupVelocityHandler()
-    if not validateCharacter() or not PlayerData.character then return end
+    if not validateCharacter() then return end

     safeCall(function()
+        if not PlayerData.character then return end

         local connection = PlayerData.character.DescendantAdded:Connect(function(descendant)
             if validateCharacter() then
                 PhysicsManager.onBodyVelocityAdded(descendant)